RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Create a new class `CatalogService` by adding: ``src/main/java/com/redhat/coolstore/service/CatalogService.java``

-And then Open the file to implement the new service:
+Open the file to implement the new service and replace the following codes with the exsiting entire codes:

 ~~~java
 package com.redhat.coolstore.service;